onemarcfifty/onemarcfifty.github.io/_posts/2022-06-07-HyperV-Proxmox.md

   - Hyper-V
 toc: true
 header:
-    teaser: /assets/images/Channelart11b.png
+    teaser: /assets/images/blogimages/Win11_WSL2_on_proxmox.jpg
 ---

-## How to install Windows 11 on Proxmox
+## How to install Windows 11 without TPM on Proxmox

 The Windows 11 installer by default needs the "Trusted Platform Module" (TPM) and Secure Boot enabled.
 In a virtual environment such as KVM / QEMU (like we have it in Proxmox) those are not available.
-However, you can circumvent the TPM and Secure Boot checks by doing the following:
+(Update - on Proxmox 7 you can enable it, on Proxmox 6 you can't) However, you can circumvent the TPM and Secure Boot checks by doing the following:

 When the installation starts, you can type Shift-F10 in order to get to a command prompt.
 Inside that command prompt you can launch the registry editor by typing `regedt32` or `regedit` - now add the following key: